Royal Dublin Society: RDS Arena

 The RDS Arena (more commonly known simply as the RDS) was developed to host equestrian events, including the annual Dublin Horse Show.
 It is often used for other sporting events, however – primarily football and rugby.
 Between September 1990 and April 1996 it was used for home games of Shamrock Rovers football club, on 19 February 1992 it played host to a home game between the Republic of Ireland national football team and Wales, and hosted the 2007 and 2008 FAI Cup finals.

 In 2007 and 2008 the arena's capacity was expanded to 18,250 (with additional seated stands being built), and the venue is now used by the Leinster Rugby team for home games.
 The club also moved their Leinster Rugby Store to the RDS (between the two parade rings), and it is open on match days.

 The covered Anglesea Stand is the oldest stand in the ground below which there is a small amount of terracing.
 Opposite the Anglesea Stand is the Grandstand which contains the TV gantry and was covered with a roof in 2008.
-Behind the goals are the uncovered North and South stands which are removed for showjumping events to allow for extra space.
+Behind the goals are the uncovered North and South stands which are removed for show jumping events to allow for extra space.

+As of 2025, it was the subject of a €52 million investment programme.

 The DART runs close to the RDS premises with Lansdowne and Sandymount being the closest stops.
 The RDS is served by bus route numbers 4, 7, 18 and 27x, which stop outside the Main Hall Entrance to the RDS on Merrion Road.

 Events

 Dublin Horse Show

 The first Dublin Horse Show took place in 1864 and was operated in conjunction with the Royal Agricultural Society of Ireland.
 The first solely Society-run Horse Show was held in 1868 and was one of the earliest "leaping" competitions ever held.
 Over time it has become a high-profile International show jumping competition, national showing competition and major entertainment event in Ireland.
 In 1982 the RDS hosted the Show Jumping World Championships and incorporated it into the Dublin Horse Show of that year.
-The Dublin Horse Show has over 130 classes and they can be generally categorised into the following types of equestrian competitions: showing classes, performance classes and showjumping classes.
+The Dublin Horse Show has over 130 classes and they can be generally categorised into the following types of equestrian competitions: showing classes, performance classes and show jumping classes.

 As a result of the COVID-19 pandemic, on 20 April 2020, the RDS announced that the Dublin Horse Show—scheduled for 15–19 July—was cancelled, the first time this had occurred since 1940.

+As reported by Town and Country, the Royal Dublin Society hosted the 150th Dublin Horse Show in August 2025.
+Princess Anne attended the event’s opening day.
+A former Olympic Games equestrian, she presented rosettes to competitors and met with representatives of equestrian charities.